 Coconut Records is a solo artist based in Los Angeles which is none other than Jason Schwartzman with contributions from Zooey Deschanel.
 He has been moonlighting as an indie musician while not acting/writing films like The Darjeeling Limited or Rushmore.
 Jason also used to be the drummer for the band, Phantom Planet.

-This instrumental ballad absolutely entrances.
+This instrumental ballad is mesmerizing.
 Minimal and fluid, Fly, is a great fit for an ad hyping the unknown.
+And Kobe Bryant is the perfect subject.
 The NBA found some amazing music this year: Fly by Ludovico Einaudi.

 Ludovico Einaudi is originally from Turin, Italy.
 As a classical composer and pianist he has produced ten classical (mainly piano) albums since 1996.
 Interesting fact: his grandfather, Luigi, was the President of the Italian Republic.